 Teacher truth: I have all the heart eyes for the beautiful anchor charts I’ve seen on social media, but in my own classroom, they were never as pretty.
 But guess what?
 It doesn’t matter!
 It doesn’t need to be fancy so long as it works for you and for your students.
 A functional and easy-to-make anchor chart that the kids will actually use is my goal!
 With that in mind, I wanted to share some of my all-time favorite, easy, REUSABLE social studies anchor charts that work for any history lesson in the elementary grades!

-These anchor charts are especially great to use along with a picture book or chapter book read aloud, as well as during your lesson or unit!
+These anchor charts are especially great to use along with a picture book or chapter book read aloud, as well as during any history lesson or unit!

 P.S.
 This anchor chart is perfect for quick question-and-answer review games.
 My students have always loved quizzing each other and using a flashlight or a fly swatter to mark the answers!